 Scarce and fleeting, this riverine swallow never fails to dazzle the observer with its electric and eclectic blues

 5. White-crested Tiger Heron

-Although it may never be admitted, this extremely shy yet chunky Bittern of the lowland forests will continue to represents a rite of manhood, coming of age and significant milestone in anyone’s afrotropical birding existence/endeavours.
+Although it may never be admitted, this extremely shy yet chunky Bittern of the lowland forests will continue to represent a significant milestone in anyone’s Afrotropical birding existence/endeavours.